 The level of spinal cord injury is an important factor to consider when creating a rehabilitation exercise program because it determines which functions are affected.
 For example, high level injuries, such as cervical spinal cord injury (which affects the neck area), can result in weakness or paralysis in both the arms and legs (quadriplegia).

-Movement is only affected from the point of spinal cord injury down.
+Movement is only affected from the level of spinal cord injury down.
 Meaning, lower level spinal cord injuries may leave arm function unaffected.
-Thus individuals looking for hand exercises after spinal cord injury have likely sustained high-level SCIs.
+Thus, individuals looking for hand exercises after spinal cord injury have likely sustained high-level SCIs.

 Hand Exercises for Spinal Cord Injury: Getting Started

 Engaging in high-repetition exercise is essential to improve fine motor skills.
 Start with simple hand exercises for spinal cord injury and work your way to more challenging movements, depending on your ability level. you can turn any of the hand exercises below into passive exercises by asking a caregiver to help move your hand through the movements.